isaac-ptsd/student_acct_tool/README.md

 ```

 NOTE: Some students will not have an email entered saved in PS SIS.
 We need to verify against the Google account management system.

+NOTE: currently the app will only read column headings if they match perfectlly.. (watch lowercase v uppercase)